binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ---

+## Rule 608 Witness Impeachment for Character for Untruthfulness

+*Start analysis by providing Rule 404(a)(1)*

+Rule 404(a) prohibits evidence of a person’s character or character trait to prove that on a specific occasion the person acted in accordance with that character or character trait.

+**Rule 608** lets some character evidence back in by allowing **opinion or reputation evidence** and **inquiry into specific instances of conduct** during cross examination to rebut opinion or reputation evidence based on good faith belief.
+Evidence of truthful character is admissible only after the witness’s character for truthfulness has been attacked. **Extrinsic evidence** is **not admissible** to prove **specific instances of a witness’s conduct** to show character for truthfulness (except criminal convictions under Rule 609).
+Rule 608 is based on the idea that evidence of character for truthfulness has some relevance because it helps the jury determine witness credibility. [^15] [^16] [^17]

+[^15]:Renda v.
+King 347 F.3d 550 (3d Cir.
+2003) *illustrates witness impeachment for character for untruthfulness (Rules 404a1, 608)* (district court abused its discretion in excluding evidence of Trooper King's good character for truthfulness because Renda attacked King's character for truthfulness by arguing during her opening statement that the jury should not believe King not because of bias but because he was corrupt and improperly performed his official duties.)

+[^16]:United States v.
+Jones, 763 F.2d 518, 522 (2d Cir.
+1985) *illustrates witness impeachment for character for untruthfulness (Rules 404a1, 608)* (holding that attacks on a witness's character for truthfulness in opening statements may qualify under the "otherwise" portion of Rule 608(a)).

+[^17]:United States v.
+Martinez 923 F.3d 806 (10th Cir.
+2019) *illustrates witness impeachment for character for untruthfulness (Rules 404a1, 608)* (no abuse of discretion in district court’s exclusion of defendant’s character-for-truthfulness evidence; the clear purpose of the prosecutor’s cross-examination was challenge defendant's veracity with respect to a specific issue in the present case [his intent], not his general truthfulness.
+See  Kauz, 188 F.2d at 10 [“The mere fact that a witness is contradicted by other evidence in the case does not constitute an attack upon his reputation for truth and veracity"].
+"If this be an attack on Defendant’s character for truthfulness, then such an attack occurs whenever the prosecution puts on evidence contrary to a witness’s account.")

+---

 ## Rule 407 Subsequent Remedial Measures

 Evidence of measures that would have made an earlier injury or harm less likely to occur are not admissible to prove negligence, culpable conduct, defect, need for warning, or need for instructions.
 It be admissible for another purpose such as impeachment or, if disputed, to prove ownership, control, or feasibility. **Rule 407**.
 Evidence of a subsequent remedial measure is admissible if it was taken by a third party.
 This rule aims to promote socially valuable activities by not discouraging defendants from making prompt repairs.
 The rule also aims to protect plaintiffs from prejudice that could arise from jury misuse, given that even with a limiting instruction it can be difficult to explain how to apply evidence for impeachment or feasibility but not liability.
-The rule is also based on the concern that evidence of a subsequent remedial measure will often fail the Rule 403 balancing test because if the evidence is admissible under Rule 407 and at the defendant's request the judge applies Rule 403 where prejudice has to substantially outweigh the probative value of the evidence, because evidence of a substantial remedial measure is often highly probative, Rule 403 will not keep it out. [^17] [^18] [^19] [^20] [^21]
+The rule is also based on the concern that evidence of a subsequent remedial measure will often fail the Rule 403 balancing test because if the evidence is admissible under Rule 407 and at the defendant's request the judge applies Rule 403 where prejudice has to substantially outweigh the probative value of the evidence, because evidence of a substantial remedial measure is often highly probative, Rule 403 will not keep it out. [^18] [^19] [^20] [^21] [^22]

 If a subsequent remedial measure is offered for impeachment, courts use a narrower than usual definition of impeachment, looking at whether a specific statement was in direct conflict with the measure; whether the witness made an absolute declaration (e.g., "safest possible, perfectly safe"); and/or whether the declarant was personally involved with implementing the measure. *Because impeachment is narrower it's a good place to argue 403 because if evidence for impeachment only less probative; prejudice is jury learning about and misusing measure*.

 *Party seeking to admit would argue that the exception to this rule is there specifically to let this kind of evidence in to impeach or to prove ownership and/or control or feasibility.
 Party seeking to exclude would argue that exception is narrow and here this would cause prejudice from jury misuse.*

-[^17]:Hunter-McLeod v.
+[^18]:Hunter-McLeod v.
 Dollar Gen., Eastern District of Pennsylvania 2014 U.S. District.
 LEXIS 129177, CIVIL ACTION NO. 13-3113 (E.D.
 Pennsylvania, 2014) *illustrates subsequent remedial measures (Rule 407)* (video surveillance footage showing store employee putting cardboard on the floor where plaintiff fell is inadmissible as evidence of subsequent remedial measures because it does not directly contradict employee's witness testimony.)

-[^18]:Parents and Estate of John Hill v.
+[^19]:Parents and Estate of John Hill v.
 Konnecranes, Inc. and Morris Material Handling, Inc., 2019 WL 3842072 (2019) *illustrates subsequent remedial measures (Rule 407)* (policies and procedures not admitted for impeachment purposes because defendants expect that plaintiffs will rely on these policies and procedures for “more than” impeachment purposes)

-[^19]:Complaint of Consolidation Coal Co., 123 F.3d at 137 (3d Cir.
+[^20]:Complaint of Consolidation Coal Co., 123 F.3d at 137 (3d Cir.
 1997) *illustrates subsequent remedial measures (Rule 407)* (Evidence of subsequent remedial measures for impeachment purposes "must contradict the witness's testimony directly" to be admissible)

-[^20]:Kelly v.
+[^21]:Kelly v.
 Crown Equip.
 Co., 970 F.2d 1273, 1278 (3d Cir.
 1992) *illustrates subsequent remedial measures (Rule 407)* (evidence of subsequent design changes inadmissible where expert testified that previous design was excellent and proper, not that it was the best or only possible design)

-[^21]:Anderson v.
+[^22]:Anderson v.
 Malloy, 700 F.2d 1208, 1211-12 (8th Cir.1983) *illustrates subsequent remedial measures (Rule 407)* (evidence of subsequent remedial measures admitted to impeach statements that defendants had done everything necessary for a secure motel and that chain locks and peep holes would not be successful, when defendants took additional security measures after incident and installed those devices).

 ---